matter-labs/zksync-sso-contracts/README.md

 Aiming to be compliant with the [ERC-7579](https://erc7579.com/) standard.

+Based on the [ERC-7579 reference implementation](https://github.com/erc7579/erc7579-implementation) by Rhinestone.

 > [!CAUTION]
 > The factory and module interfaces are not yet stable!
 Any contracts interfacing
 > `ModularSmartAccount` will likely need to be updated in the